[Updated for the 'Winter Economy Plan' announced by the UK's finance minister (the Chancellor) on 24 September 2020]

 Budget 2009 also made changes to restrict tax relief on pensions contributions for those with incomes of £150,000 and over with effect from April 2011.
 These rules could be further tightened without breaching the manifesto commitments.

-The rate of capital gains tax (CGT) was also increased from 18% to 28% for higher and additional rate taxpayers in 2010.
-It seems that CGT may again be in the mix as a possible revenue-raiser, with the Chancellor recently requesting the Office of Tax Simplification to carry out a review of the UK CGT regime in the run up to the Autumn Budget.
+The rate of capital gains tax (CGT) was also increased from 18 per cent to 28 per cent for higher and additional rate taxpayers in 2010.
+It seems that CGT may again be in the mix as a possible revenue-raiser, with the Chancellor in July 2020 requesting the Office of Tax Simplification to carry out a review of the UK CGT regime (in particular as it applies to individuals and small businesses).

 Increases in alcohol, tobacco and fuel duties also featured as a means of raising tax revenue following the 2008 financial crisis.
 These ‘sin taxes’ are usually an easy target when revenue-raising measures are required.
 Plainly, though, increasing alcohol duties would not be welcomed by the already struggling hospitality industry.